§ 3801 Short title.

 (11) The dental plan organization has demonstrated the potential to provide dental services and adequate reimbursement for such services for children with a severe disability.

-(b) When the Commissioner disapproves an application for a certificate of authority he/she shall notify the dental plan organization in writing of the reasons for the disapproval.
+(b) When the Commissioner disapproves an application for a certificate of authority he or she shall notify the dental plan organization in writing of the reasons for the disapproval.

 (c) A certificate of authority shall expire 1 year following the date of issuance or previous renewal.
 If the dental plan organization remains in compliance with this chapter and has paid a renewal fee of $100 its certificate shall be renewed.